What is a Database? Components, Types, & Why it Matters

 How a Database Works

-Moreover, databases rely on multiple interconnected components that work together to maintain data integrity and performance.
-As a result, users can access, update, and manage data seamlessly while the database system enforces rules, relationships, and security measures in the background.
+Furthermore, databases on top of that have several components that are interrelated and collaborate to take care of data integrity and performance.
+As a consequence, users can easily access, modify, and manipulate data in the database while keeping the database system enforcing rules, relationships, and securing access.

 Database Hardware